jab/bidict/docs/learning-from-bidict.rst

 Bidict shows how fundamental data structures can be implemented in Python for important real-world usage, with practical concerns at top of mind.
-Come to catch sight of a real, live, industrial-strength linked list in the wild.
-Stay for the rare, exotic bidirectional mapping breeds you'll rarely see at home.
-[#fn-data-struct]_

-.. [#fn-data-struct] To give you a taste:
+.. admonition:: To give you a taste...

    A regular :class:`~bidict.bidict`
    encapsulates two regular dicts,